hoytech/negentropy/README.md

 ### Frame Size Limits

-If there are too many differences and/or they are too randomly distributed throughout the range, then message sizes may become unmanageably large.
-This may be undesirable because the network transport may have message size limitations, and also because large batch sizes inhibit work pipelining, where the synchronised records are processed while additional syncing is occurring.
+If there are too many differences and/or they are too evenly distributed throughout the range, then message sizes may become unmanageably large.
+This may be undesirable because the network transport may have message size limitations, and also because large batch sizes inhibit work pipelining, where the synchronised records are processed as additional syncing occurs.

 Because of this, implementations may support a *frame size limit* parameter.
+If configured, all messages created by this instance will be of length equal to or smaller than this number of bytes.
+After processing each message, any discovered differences will be included in the `have`/`need` arrays on the client.

-Rather than transmit all the ranges it has found that need syncing, it can transmit a smaller number such that the total message size is below the configured parameter.
+To implement this, instead of sending all the ranges it has found that need syncing, the instance will send a smaller number of them to stay under the size limit.
 Remaining ranges will be transmitted in subsequent message rounds.
-This will limit the message size at the expense of increasing the number of messaging round-trips.
+This means that a frame size limit can increase the number of messaging round-trips.

 ## Definitions

 ### Varint

-Varints (variable-sized integers) are a format for storing unsigned integers in a small number of bytes, commonly called BER (Binary Encoded Representation).
+Varints (variable-sized integers) are a format for serialising unsigned integers into a small number of bytes.
 They are stored as base 128 digits, most significant digit first, with as few digits as possible.
 Bit eight (the high bit) is set on each byte except the last.

     Varint := <Digit+128>* <Digit>